tomishing/LantenYaoTraditionalText/Readme.md

 To make the application more usable for users, the following features should be implemented:

-- Page Flip Viewer: A digital book viewer that allows users to flip through manuscript pages on the web browser, simulating the experience of reading a physical book.

-- PDF Download: The ability to download an entire manuscript as a single PDF file.

 - OCR (Optical Character Recognition): A feature that automatically extracts text from scanned manuscript images, converting them into searchable and editable text.